Volunteer

 Types of Internships

-Assist with collecting client stories centered on hunger.
-Gain hands-on experience by brainstorming and researching unique ways to collect client stories, utilizing a variety of media tools during story collection (ex: paper surveys, audio, video, photography, client artwork), conducting personal interviews, and organizing results into meaningful materials for the community.
-Reports to the Communications Coordinator.
+Assist with social media, communications, and collecting client stories centered on hunger.
+Gain hands-on experience by brainstorming and researching unique ways to collect aqnd potray client stories utilizing a variety of media tools during story collection (ex: surveys, audio, video, photography, client artwork), conducting personal interviews, and organizing results into meaningful materials for the community.
+Refine your communication skills by designing unique posts and participating in outreach efforts.
+Reports to the Communications Manager.

 Client Intake

 Work closely with the distribution team and assist with client intake at public food distributions.
-The intern will become knowledgeable with the Food Bank Manager, the agency’s client database.
+Get experience working with our client database, becoming familiar with client advocacy, and participating in large public resource efforts.
 The intern must approach face to face client interactions with compassion, dignity and respect.
+Reports to the